windyScripts/windyScripts/README.md

           </a>
       </p>
       <p><strong align="center">React, Material UI, TailwindCSS || Node, Express, Next.js, PostgreSQL, Sequelize ORM ||
-ESLint, Docker, Heroku || Jest, Cypress</strong> Software development is a collective endeavor at every phase, from planning, development, testing, maintenance to eventual migration.
-PairUp is a platform for the members of the 40,000 strong 100Devs community aimed at centering the focus of connection and collaboration on the developers and their needs.</p>
+ESLint, Docker, Heroku || Jest, Cypress</strong>PairUp is a platform for the members of the 40,000 strong 100Devs community aimed at centering the focus of connection and collaboration on the developers and their needs.</p>
     </td>
     <td width="50%" valign="top">